department-of-veterans-affairs/va.gov-cms/README.md

 # VA.gov CMS

-VA.gov Content Management System (CMS) documentation that powers [www.va.gov](https://www.va.gov).
+This is the public/open documentation for the VA.gov Content Management System (CMS).
+The private/sensitive documentation is at [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms).
+Follow [sensitive-guidance.md](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md) to know what should be public vs private ([default to open/public](https://playbook.cio.gov/#play13)).

-The private/sensitive documentation is at https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms and you should follow https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md to know what should be public vs private.
+The VA.gov CMS is the backend for www.va.gov.
+Frontend repo is at https://github.com/department-of-veterans-affairs/vets-website/.

-If you find any errors in this documentation, please feel free to [make an edit and submit a Pull Request](https://github.com/department-of-veterans-affairs/va.gov-cms/edit/master/README.md)!
+If you find any errors in this documentation, please feel free to [make an edit and submit a Pull Request](https://github.com/department-of-veterans-affairs/va.gov-cms/edit/master/README.md).

 Thanks,

 The VA.gov CMS Team

 ## Table of Contents